Daniel-KM/Omeka-S-module-IiifServer/README.md

 Installation
 ------------

-* IMPORTANT *

-Use release 3.5.3 for Omeka S 1.0 beta 3 and master for Omeka S upstream dev.

 PHP should be installed with the extension `exif` in order to get the size of images.
 This is the case for all major distributions and providers.
 At least one of the php extensions `[GD]` or `[Imagick]` are recommended.
 They are installed